knels012/rshell/README.md

 This file first outlines how to run the program, then gives details on how it works, then give the bugs and problems with this programm.

 ## Installation
+The following is the instructions for running the command shell.
 ```
 $ git clone  https://github.com/yourusername/rshell.git
 $ cd rshell